 OSHbot, the newest robotic employee of Lowe’s, assists customers with finding specific goods and provides information on discounts and promotions, as well as the inventory .
 Also, the new employee is bilingual and can communicate in both English and Spanish.
 Other major retail stores, such as Target, use robots to roam around the smart retail store and take note of misplaced items, or products that needs to be restocked.
 By taking over simple inventory tasks, Target’s robot employees frees up Target’s human workforce to focus on providing more intimate customer assistance.

 - Will retail survive in 2020?

 Some people suggest that one day the stores will vanish.
 We are going to purchase everything online, and if we want to see and “touch” the items that we wish to order, we will be able to do so straight from our homes, with the help of virtual reality.

 Is 2020 going to push retailers to the edge?
-Future of retail is really under question especially when covid-19 spread is on.
-People’s mindset are changing to go shopping online rather than to visit stores which means exposing their lives to the risk of inflammation.
+The future of retail is really under question especially when the covid-19 spread is on.
+People’s mindsets are changing to go shopping online rather than to visit stores which means exposing their lives to the risk of inflammation.